 It’s not the first time, and it probably won’t be the last.
-There are occasionally people who undercut the research I’ve done and the chemists and scientists I’ve worked with and say, “You believe in alternative medicine?
+Occasionally, there are people who undercut the research I’ve done along with the chemists and scientists I’ve worked with.
+They say, “You believe in alternative medicine?
 You must be a quack.”
-It’s unfortunately a part of the package when you’re dealing with a relatively new and unregulated health industry, and it doesn’t ruffle my feathers so much anymore.
+Unfortunately, it’s part of the package when you’re dealing with a relatively new and unregulated health industry.
+Thankfully, it doesn’t ruffle my feathers so much anymore.

-But this particular critic accused me of something much worse: Promoting essential oils as a cure-all for cancer.
+However, this particular critic accused me of something much worse: promoting essential oils as a cure-all for cancer.

 It’s true that I wrote a blog post on how essential oils helped me through one of the most trying times in my life—when I was diagnosed with Stage 1, non-aggressive breast cancer.
 But I never said that essential oils are a cure for cancer.
-In fact, I very much promote the idea of using essential oils as a complementary treatment alongside conventional treatment.
+In fact, I continually promote the idea of using essential oils as complementary treatment alongside conventional treatment.
 I myself underwent a lumpectomy and radiation treatment.
-And I used essential oils to mitigate scarring, improve my mood and help ease the tenderness of my irradiated skin—all of which were the focus of that post.
+I used essential oils to mitigate scarring, improve my mood, and help ease the tenderness of my irradiated skin—all of which were the focus of that post.

-It seems my critic unfortunately didn’t read the full blog before taking her stance against me.
-I respect her eagerness to protect cancer patients from unhelpful and dangerous “cure-all” treatments—I’ve been in a similar battle of my own, trying to make sure essential oils are used safely and responsibly.
+Unfortunately, it seems my critic didn’t read the full blog post before taking her stance against me.
+I respect her eagerness to protect cancer patients from unhelpful and dangerous “cure-all” treatments.
+I’ve been in a similar battle of my own, trying to make sure essential oils are used safely and responsibly.
 This is a good reminder that we must always search for the truth, and not simply make assumptions based on our opinions and beliefs.

-As for the wider accusation of promoting “quackery” in general, I figured this was a good time to explain that it’s not quackery.
-It’s real science that I’ve had the pleasure to study for 40 years and counting.
-For those of you interested in where I’ve studied and with whom, I keep a blog of my experiences here: Vintage Aromatherapist.
-And here you can find a list of my aromatherapy accomplishments.
-I’m always striving for more, but I think my achievements aren’t too shabby so far!
+As for the wider accusation of promoting “quackery” in general, I think this is a good time to explain that it’s not quackery.
+It’s real science, which I’ve had the pleasure of studying for 40 years and counting.
+For those of you interested in where I’ve studied and who I’ve studied with, see my Vintage Aromatherapist blog.
+You can also find a list of my aromatherapy accomplishments here.
+I’m always striving to accomplish more, but I think my achievements aren’t too shabby thus far!

-During those 40 years, I worked with well-known and respected minds, including Martin Watt, Dr. Trevor Stokes, Dr. Robert Pappas and Tony Burfield, to name a few.
-This resulted in many papers and presentations, including the personal blog mentioned above, and it also culminated with the courses, books, and classes we offer today.
-Here is my bio, and here is my CV if anyone needs the long version.
+During those 40 years, I worked with well-known and respected minds, including Martin Watt, Dr. Trevor Stokes, Dr. Robert Pappas, and Tony Burfield—to name a few.
+I wrote many papers and presentations, along with the personal blog mentioned above.
+I also wrote all of the courses, books, and classes we offer today.
+You can find my bio here.

-I’m truly passionate about illuminating the exciting and surprising truths of aromatherapy and essential oils, and about offering my hard-earned knowledge to my students.
+I’m very passionate about illuminating the exciting and surprising truths of aromatherapy and essential oils, and about offering my hard-earned knowledge to my students.

-So to those critics, I say: It’s not quackery, it’s chemistry!
+So to those critics, I have one thing to say: it’s not quackery, it’s chemistry!

-I believe an aromatherapy lifestyle keeps us healthy especially when used in the air and in skin and body care on a regular basis.
+I believe aromatherapy keeps us healthy, especially when it’s used in the air and in our body care products.
 My husband is healthy and never takes a sick day, leaving his co-workers jealous and confused.
-When asked why he doesn’t get sick, he blamed it on living with me and aromatics for 35 years!
-But for anyone who works in the public or has a kid in school, it’s hard to avoid picking up germs from others at one point or another.
-As a result, my family would occasionally need to use the “big guns” to fight infection.
-That’s what I call the most anti-infectious oils (like oregano, thyme, clove, cinnamon, etc), because they’re just that powerful.
+When asked why he doesn’t get sick, he blames it on living with me and aromatics for 35 years!
+But for anyone who works with the public or has a kid in school, it’s hard to avoid picking up germs from others at one point or another.
+As a result, my family occasionally needs to use the “big guns” to fight infection.
+That’s what I call the most anti-infectious oils (like Oregano, Thyme, Clove, Cinnamon, etc.) because they’re just that powerful.

-During a bad cold or flu, for example, I use blends created to kill germs, relieve congestion and ease symptoms.
-For a serious infection, I may use a dose orally at the onset, a topical application, inhalations from diffusion, aromatic baths, and suppositories.
+During a bad cold or flu, for example, I use blends to kill germs, relieve congestion, and ease symptoms.
+For a serious infection, I may use an oral dose at the onset, a topical application, inhalations from diffusion, aromatic baths, and suppositories.

 WHAT?
 Yes, I said that last one!

-Another oral remedy I use is a spoonful of raw, local honey and a drop of peppermint for stomach aches.
-One of Nyssa‘s friends has a fond memory of this as she often had a tummy ache at our house and this is what she remembers most!
-This is great for kids or adults.
+Another oral remedy I use is a spoonful of raw, local honey and a drop of Peppermint for stomach aches.
+One of Nyssa‘s friends has a fond memory of this, as she often had a tummy ache at our house.
+This is what she remembers most!
+It’s a great remedy for kids or adults.

-And these are just a few examples of internal use.
-Of course, before using essential oils internally, it’s necessary to learn how to do so safely–otherwise you could inflict damage on yourself and others.
-There are many safe and efficacious ways to use essential oils as natural aromatic medicine and it is up to the user to know what is safe.
-Often companies selling oils will recommend undiluted and oral use with no safety precautions and this has resulted in adverse effects.
-We teach safe internal use in our live classes, and in the Aromatherapy Practitioner Correspondence Course, because it’s a part of using natural oils for aromatic medicine.
+These are just a few examples of internal use.
+Of course, before using essential oils internally, it’s necessary to learn how to do so safely.
+Otherwise, you could inflict damage on yourself and others.
+There are many safe and efficacious ways to use essential oils as natural aromatic medicine.
+It is up to the user to know what is safe.
+Often companies selling oils will recommend undiluted oral use with no safety precautions.
+This has resulted in adverse effects.
+We teach safe internal use in our live classes and in the Aromatherapy Practitioner Correspondence Course because it’s part of using natural oils for aromatic medicine.
 Internal use has also been mentioned and outlined in my Aromatherapy Practitioner Reference Manual since 1994.

-When used as necessary and in a safe manner for illnesses, essential oils have tremendous healing potential that can add greatly to our natural remedies.
+When used as necessary and in a safe manner, essential oils have tremendous healing potential.
 To repeat what I said earlier, I see no need to take any oils daily in my water or food.
-The oils can cause harm if overdone, which I see far too often in the Atlantic Institute’s Injury Database Report.
-I get my flavor from real fruit if I need an occasional change to plain distilled water–because once again, there is NO additional nutritional benefit when lemon or orange essential oil is added to water.
-I also don’t advise taking capsules for allergies when topical and inhalation are much more effective for this condition.
+The oils can cause harm, which I see far too often in the Atlantic Institute’s Injury Database Report.
+If I want to spice up plain distilled water, I’ll get my flavor from real fruit.
+Once again, there is NO nutritional benefit in adding Lemon or Orange essential oil to water.
+I also don’t advise taking capsules for allergies.
+Topical application and inhalation are much more effective for this condition.

-Instead, I use essential oils daily in the air of my home and office, in my daily skin and body care, in my own perfume, and on my clients during treatments.
+I use essential oils daily in the air of my home and office, in my daily body care products, in my own perfume, and on my clients during treatments.
 I’ve seen the benefits of this type of treatment for 40 years, without adding in daily internal applications.
-Then, when I get sick and the need arises, I can treat more strongly.
-This process is quite cost effective because I don’t use up all my precious oils through undiluted or oral application.
-The air diffusion and skin care are effective preventatives, which is why I have used these methods for so long!
-Essential oils work very well diluted, sometimes better as seen in anti-infectious trials and diluting saves you money over time.
+Then, when I get sick and the need arises, I can treat with more strength.
+This process is quite cost-effective because I don’t use up all my precious oils through undiluted or oral application.
+Diffusing oils in the air and using them for skin care is very effective preventative care.
+That’s why I’ve used these methods for so long!
+Essential oils work very well when they’re diluted.
+Sometimes they even work better, as seen in anti-infectious trials.
+Diluting also saves you money over time.

 Please use safely!
 I don’t want to read about your injuries in my database!